-- To program the number of senders for each tank, the display needs to enter the sender programming mode.
+To program the number of senders for each tank, the display needs to enter the sender programming mode.
 This should only be done at the time of installation; there is no reason to change the number of senders afterward.
-Make sure that the number of senders programmed into the display matches with the number of senders connected; otherwise the display will show an error. - 2.
-To enter the sender programming mode, press and hold down the button for the tank to be programmed, the display may show a level or an error message for that tank. - 3.
-While continuing to hold down the button for the tank, press and hold down the BATT button.
-The display will immediately show "dIA" (diagnostics), continue to hold down both buttons until the display enters the programming mode, this should take about 10 seconds. - 4.
+Make sure that the number of senders programmed into the display matches with the number of senders connected; otherwise the display will show an error.

+- 1. Press and hold the button for the tank to be programmed, the display may show a level or an error message for that tank. - 2.
+While continuing to hold down the button for the tank, press and hold the BATT button.
+The display will immediately show "dIA" (diagnostics), continue to hold down both buttons until the display enters the programming mode, this should take about 10 seconds. - 3.
 When the programming mode is entered, the display will show "FrS" if doing the number of senders for the fresh tank, "GrS" if doing the grey tank, or "bLS" if doing the black tank.
-When this occurs release both buttons. - 5.
-The display will now show "1SE" (one sender) or "2SE" (two senders), based on what is currently programmed into the display.
-These are the only two options; the display will not work with more than two senders per tank. - To change the number of senders, press the tank button, each time the button is pressed the display will switch to the other number. - 7.
+When this occurs release both buttons. - 4.
+The display will now show "OSE" (0 senders/disabled), "1SE" (one sender) or "2SE" (two senders), based on what is currently programmed into the display.
+These are the only

+- three options; the display will not work with more than two senders per tank. - To change the number of senders, press the tank button, each time the button is pressed the display will increment one number. - 6.
 When the display shows the correct number of senders, press the BATT button to exit the programming mode.
 Each tank will need to be calibrated individually using this procedure.

-To program the alarm set points for each tank:
+To program the alarm set points for each tank (FRESH/GREY/BLACK/LPG):

 - 1. To program the alarm point for each tank, the display needs to enter the alarm programming mode. - 2.
 To enter the alarm programming mode, press and hold down the button for the tank to be programmed, the display may show a level or an error message for that tank. - 3.
 While continuing to hold down the button for the tank, press and hold down the BATT button.
 The display will immediately show "dIA" (diagnostics), continue to hold down both buttons until the display enters the alarm test menu, this should take about 5 seconds.

-- 4. When the alarm test menu is entered, the display will show "ALr" for about 5 seconds.
-Release buttons. - 5.
-Depending on which tank is selected and the status of the alarm, either "on" ("Fon", "Gon", "bon") or "off" ("Fof", "Gof" or "bof").
+The LPG tank does not show "dIA". - 4.
+When the alarm test menu is entered, the display will show "ALr" for about 5 seconds.
+Release the buttons. - 5.
+Depending on which tank is selected and the status of the alarm, the display will show a simulated low fluid level below the alarm set point (FLo, GLo, bLo, LLo) or a high level above the alarm point (FHi, GHi, bHi, LHi).
 The alarm test menu allows the alarms to be manually activated to test.
-The same tank button toggles the alarm on and off. - 6.
-Press and hold the same tank button, after about 3 more seconds, the display will show "FAS", "GAS", or "bAS", depending on which tank is selected.
-Release button. - 7.
-To program, the fresh button increases value, grey button decreases value, black button toggles trip polarity and LPG toggles failure polarity.
-Batt saves and returns to the previous menu.
-The alarm point can be from 0 to 99%. - 8.
-Trip Polarity Closed (c) means the alarm closes when the fluid is equal to or higher than the set point, and the alarm is open when fluid level is below set point. - 9.
-Failure polarity The decimal point on means the alarm will activate as if the tank is full.
-The decimal point off means the alarm will activate as if the tank is empty.
+The same tank button toggles the simulated fluid level between low and high. - 6.
+To set the alarm point, press and hold the same tank button, after about 3 more seconds, the display will show "FAS", "GAS", or "bAS", "LAS", depending on which tank is selected.
+Release the button. - 7.
+To set the alarm point, the GREY button increases the value, the FRESH button decreases the value, the BLACK button cycles through the trip polarity and the inclusion in the common alarm output and the LPG button toggles the failure polarity.
+The BATT button saves and returns to the previous menu.
+The alarm point can be from 0 to 99%.
+If the FRESH or GREY buttons are held down, after 1 second the numbers will change quickly.